21st Midwest Association for Information Systems Conference, Athens, Ohio

 Types of Papers and Proposals

-Full-length papers, research-in-progress, panel proposals, workshop proposals, and doctoral proposals are welcome.
+Full-length papers, research-in-progress papers, and panel and workshop proposals are welcome.
 All submitted papers will be reviewed by qualified individuals through a double-blind peer-review process.
-Acceptance of papers and abstracts are subject to final approval by the Program Committee.
+Acceptance of papers and abstracts is subject to final approval by the Program Committee.
 Accepted papers, panels, workshops, and proposals of authors who have registered for the conference by the close of online registration will be scheduled for presentation at the annual meeting.
-Presented papers and research-in-progress papers will be published in the Proceedings.
-Use the following template to submit your paper or proposal: Submission Template.
+Presented papers and research-in-progress papers, and approved panel and workshop proposals will be published in the Proceedings.

-Paper or proposal submission acknowledges that the author(s) will register for and attend the conference and personally present the accepted paper or proposal at the time specified in the conference program.
+Paper or proposal submission acknowledges that at least one of the author(s) will register for and attend the conference and personally present the accepted paper or proposal at the time specified in the conference program.

 Submission Policy